11th Circuit Splits With Sister Courts on Gay Conversion Bans

 (CN) — The 11th Circuit on Friday struck down bans on juvenile gay conversion therapy in South Florida, finding that therapists’ free speech rights trump medical consensus about the harms associated with trying to change teenagers’ sexual orientation.

-Creating a split with the Ninth and Third Circuits, a divided three-judge panel found that two South Florida laws that fined therapists for performing gay conversion therapy on kids were unconstitutional.
+Creating a split with the Ninth and Third Circuits, a divided panel ruled that a pair of South Florida laws that fined therapists for performing gay conversion therapy on kids were unconstitutional.

 Palm Beach County and Boca Raton, a city within the county’s boundaries, had enacted the laws in 2017, citing studies warning that juvenile gay conversion therapy poses a risk of psychological harm.